ProjectIDA/datascope-extract/extract_datascope.1.md

 : display the usage message

 **\-\-outdir OUTPUT_DIRECTORY_NAME**
 : name of the directory in which to save the output.
-If this is not specified, the default is used, a directory in the curren directory name "output"
+If this is not specified, the default is used, a directory in the current directory name "output"

 # ENVIRONMENT
 This script requires the **IDA_DATASCOPEDB_DIR** environment variable for the location of the datascope database files